-Using a Gantt chart will not only allow you to manage time and costs, but also resources and labor.
-To further help you and your team to better visualize how to achieve your project objectives, consider some of these best practice tips.
+Using a Gantt chart can help you to keep your project on track.
+It can assist in managing time and costs, as well as resources and labour.
+To really get your team to achieve their project objectives, consider some of these best practice tips:

 Include start and end dates

-This may seem like a no-brainer, however be sure that your start and end dates for each task, and the overall project, are in clear view.
-Being able to see these dates will help remind you how much time can be spent on each task.
-By sticking to the designated duration of each task, it will ensure that your project is delivered by its deadline.
+This may seem like a no-brainer, however, make sure your start and end dates for each task are in clear view.
+The transparency of these dates will serve as a constant reminder of how much time you have for each task.
+By sticking to the designated duration of each task, it will ensure your project is delivered on time.

 Keep in mind work-free times

+Don’t overlook work-free times when scheduling tasks for a project.
 Your team, and even yourself, will require some time off, especially if it’s a long-term project.
-Allocating time for holidays and breaks will ensure that your project remains on schedule even if the timeline shifts.
+Allocating time for vacation and breaks will ensure your project remains on schedule even if the timeline shifts.

 Don’t forget the details

-The more details you include in your Gantt chart, the more your team will understand and respond.
-Add as much information to each task as possible, like step-by-step instructions and highlighting who the responsible individuals are.
+The more details you include in your Gantt chart, the more your team will understand and can respond accordingly.
+Add as much information to each task as possible, such as step-by-step instructions and highlighting who the responsible individuals are.
 This will ensure accountability for work, and that progress can be easily tracked.

-While we’re still working hard on featuring Gantt charts on Zenkit, we’d love to hear your experiences when using one for your projects.
-It will certainly help us to create the best feature possible 🙂
+We use Gantt charts in Zenkit to help keep us organized when planning our press and product releases.
+View switching is one of our favourite features while working on projects together.
+We’d love to hear your experiences when using Gantt charts in Zenkit for your projects.
+It will certainly help us to create the best feature possible.

 Dinnie and the Zenkit Team